the-turing-way/the-turing-way/book/content/make/make.md

 includes freshly computed figures and results!
 This can increase the trust in the research output that you generate, it can make your research more accessible, and it can make collaborating easier.
-This chapter can show you how to get started:
+This chapter can show you how to get started.

 ## Learn Make by Example